Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Steelers stats and trends

-- Pittsburgh is 1-1 against the spread and 2-0 overall in games when it scores more than 25.3 points.
+- When Pittsburgh puts up more than 25.3 points, it is 1-1 against the spread and 2-0 overall.

-- This season the Steelers have turned the ball over 11 times, while the Chargers have forced 11 turnovers.
+- The Steelers have 11 giveaways this season, while the Chargers have 11 takeaways.

 Home and road insights

-- Los Angeles has covered the spread twice at home, and is 2-3 overall there, this season.
+- At home this year, Los Angeles has two wins against the spread and is 2-3 overall.

-- In five home games this year, Los Angeles has gone over the total twice.
+- This season, in five home games, Los Angeles has hit the over twice.

-- On the road, Pittsburgh has two wins against the spread and is 2-1 overall.
+- Pittsburgh is 2-1 overall, with two wins against the spread, on the road.

-- This season, in three road games, Pittsburgh has not gone over the total once.
+- Pittsburgh has not hit the over in three away games this season.

 Powered by Data Skrive.